projectings/projectings/README.md

-# Welcome to my gitHub profile! 👋
+# Welcome to my github profile! 👋

 I'm **e**, a passionate developer from the UK.
 I enjoy creating innovative solutions and sharing them with the community.